 Although it's called Black lily, you can see from the picture that it's actually purple.

-This is a spectacular, shade-loving plant with beautifully shaped leaves that appear in spring and die back in summer, and grow to a height of 2 to 3 feet (60 to 90cm).
+This is a spectacular, shade-loving plant with beautifully shaped leaves that appear in spring and die back in summer, and grow to a height of 2 to 3 feet (60 to 90 cm).
 The flower has a definitive lily shape, with Gothic connotations because of the gloomy colour.

 There are two drawbacks if you are considering growing this plant:

 - It has a potent, unpleasant scent (which actually attracts pollinator flies); and

 - The flowers only last for two or three days, one week at most.